KunyuYe/HOTPOTQA/README.md

-# HotpotQA: A Dataset for Diverse, Explainable Multi-hop Question Answering
+# HotpotQA: Question answering to HotpotQADataset

 This repository contains the baseline model code, as well as the entire pipeline of running experiments on the HotpotQA dataset, including data download, data preprocessing, training, and evaluation.

 ## Requirements